NCBI-Hackathons/TheHumanPangenome/RNA/README.md

-# Future goals
+## Future goals

-* Complete allele-specific expression pipeline
+* Complete allele-specific expression pipeline using RSEM or other state-of-the-art quantification tools

-* More comprehensive evaluation of splice graph mapping using vg
+* Comprehensive evaluation of splice graph mapping using vg with comparison to state-of-the-art aligners